1997 United Kingdom general election in England

-The 1997 United Kingdom general election in England was held on 1 May 1997 for 529 English seats to the House of Commons.
+On Thursday 1 May 1997, the 1997 United Kingdom general election was held in England, to elect all 659 members of the House of Commons, with 529 constituencies being in England.
 Under Tony Blair, the Labour Party won a landslide majority of English seats, the first time since 1966 that Labour had won an overall majority of English seats.
 The England result, together with even larger landslide Labour results in Scotland and Wales, gave Labour the biggest majority for any single party since 1931.
 Blair subsequently formed the first Labour government since 1979, beginning 13 years of Labour government.